📢 FREE WEBINAR - How To Plan Your Move From Scratch In 2026 | Jan 27th, 2026 | 6PM (Lisbon Time)

-Because Portugal and Spain are often more similar than different, expats find it hard to pick one country between the two for retirement.
+Because Portugal and Spain are often more similar than different, expats find it hard to pick one country over the other for retirement.
 Having said that, this post tries to bring out the similarities and differences between these two nations, all in a bid to point you in the right direction.
 Stick around to find out which European country suits you!

 Retirement in Portugal or Spain?
 Why expats choose them